 1. The Nominating Committee

-e.
-In order to be included on the final slate of candidates, the candidate must supply written consent that he or she is willing to serve.
+- In order to be included on the final slate of candidates, the candidates must supply written consent that they are willing to serve.
 The ballot shall be distributed, by mail or electronic means, to all members no less than forty-five (45) days before the deadline for counting.
 No provision for write-in candidates will be made on the ballot.

-g.
-Within two weeks after the election, the Secretary shall announce to all old and new members of the Nominating Committee its new composition.
-The term of office of new members starts and the term of office of outgoing members terminates on the date of this announcement.
+- Within two weeks after the election, the Secretary shall announce to all old and new members of the Nominating Committee its new composition.
+The term of office of new members starts and the term of office of outgoing members terminates, on the date of this announcement.